-If you are an astronomy buff, or know about the history of the City of Allegheny and Pittsburgh's North Side, his name will resonate.
-He was a polymath of the late 1800s and early 1900s who hobnobbed with all the luminaries who populate this city's history books.
-He was renowned for his self-taught innovative lens and optics work; stellar reputation as a scientific educator and administrator; abiding love for his wife and work-partner Phoebe, and his humanitarian endeavors.
+If you are an astronomy buff, or know about the history of the City of Allegheny and Pittsburgh's North Side, John Brashear's name will resonate.
+He was a polymath of the late 1800s and early 1900s who hobnobbed with all the luminaries who populate this city's history of that era.
+He was renowned for his self-taught innovative lens and optics work, his stellar reputation as a scientific educator and administrator, his abiding love for his wife and work-partner Phoebe, and his humanitarian endeavors.

 John Brashear was born in Fayette County in 1840.
 He fell in love with the stars at age 9 when his maternal grandfather gave him the opportunity to view the rings of Saturn through a traveling telescope.
 From humble origins as a Brownsville tavern-owner's son through early days working in a grocery store and various machine shops, an enduring love of astronomy and applied science drove Brashear to work on fashioning a better telescope lens.
-For five years he held a full-time mill machinist job by day and tinkered by night in a coal shed behind his South Side Slopes home, until he finally perfected a new silvering technique on a five-inch telescope lens.
-He presented this lens to Samuel Pierpont Langley, Director of the Allegheny Observatory and Professor of Astro-Physics.
+For five years he held a full-time mill machinist job by day and tinkered by night in a coal shed behind his South Side Slopes home, with full support of his wife Phoebe.

 In 1881 Brashear came to the attention of railroad tycoon William Thaw, who became his primary financial benefactor.
 With his research, travels, and a new workshop subsidized by Thaw, Brashear went on to revolutionize the field of astronomy with his advances in instrumentation.

 Having never forgotten his chance to peer through a telescope as a young boy, Brashear was committed to making scientific findings available to all comers.
 He never patented or restricted his work, and he made sure that the newly-constructed Allegheny Observatory was publicly accessible.